Dragonmystic707/exalted-reincarnated/docs/System.md

 ### Navigation

-Navigation is the ability to traverse terrains–from land, to sea, to jungle–and come out unscathed and on time.
+Navigation is the ability to traverse terrains--from land, to sea, to jungle--and come out unscathed and on time.
 A trained Navigator will know their hand at reigns, the stern of a ship, how to survive in a city’s underworld, as well as be able to tell you which wild fruit is poisonous or edible.

 #### Sample Specialites